CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/blocks/block-properties/property-editors/expression-editor.md

 #### Interpolated Strings

-Interpolation is the process of inserting expressions and variable references into a [String][].
+Interpolation is the process of inserting expressions and variables into a [String][].
 An interpolated string is declared by prefixing the string with the `$` character.

 | Expression                            | Result                       | Notes                              |
 |---------------------------------------|------------------------------|------------------------------------|